 In my coffee shop podcast with YourBFG they asked me for my ‘mantra’ that kept me going… I remembered my mother’s words to create confidence about ‘great things coming in small packages‘, which is what I do when I create short and simple contracts to help project teams do great things.

-The more your contract says, the more you will be looking for your contract to provide a silver bullet and not talk when there are disputes
+The more your contract says, the more you will be looking for your contract to provide a silver bullet and forget to talk when there are disputes

-There’s no amount of information in a contract that will keep you out of the courts if you end in disputes.
+There’s no amount of information in a contract that will keep you out of the courts if your project ends in a dispute.

-My most painful lesson was when I learnt was that it’s often better to walk away from work if you cannot get a contract than to keep your fingers crossed that it will all work out in the end (ie work with not for your clients).
+My most painful lesson was when I learnt was that it’s often better to walk away from work if you cannot get a contract, than to keep your fingers crossed that it will all work out in the end.
 My greatest success was when someone who heard me speak said that my advice to use contracts to build trust had changed her life (as she had to agree to restructure her family business).

 As David says (1) a contract can be very good thing and (2) a contract can build relationships.
 They can be part of your brand, and describe what’s great about working together, rather than, as Mike says, just the ‘serious bit’.

-My tips to anyone running a SMB business are:
+My tips to anyone running a SME are:

 - Single espresso: Read your existing contracts and read them objectively (ie what would your client think?).
 Ask do the elements mostly build or break trust?